-E-International Relations is an online academic source for free texts on a variety of topics.
+E-International Relations is an online academic resource that offers free texts on a variety of topics.
 I was very impressed when I stumbled onto their collection.
-The subject matter covers a wide scope of international relations including ongoing situations in the Middle East, the conflict in Ukraine, and on Climate Change.
+They cover a wide variety of subject matter including the ongoing situations in the Middle East, the conflict in Ukraine, and on Climate Change.
 Continue reading

 The 2016 US presidential elections are polarized, controversial, destabilizing, and nothing new.
 The 2016 election is in many respects a mirror image of the 1964 elections.
 Today’s leading Republican shares notable similarities with the former 1964 Republican frontrunner Barry Goldwater.
 Continue reading